 The entire loan application can be completed online.
 The application process is sped up by the fact that the company is often able to instantly verify employment and income with major employers.

-The main disadvantage with Quicken Loans is that they don’t offer secondary financing, like home equity loans or home equity lines of credit (HELOCs).
+The main disadvantage of Quicken Loans is that they don’t offer secondary financing, like home equity loans or home equity lines of credit (HELOCs).

 Better began operating in 2014 and is another all-online mortgage lender.
 Much like Quicken Loans, they also offer conventional, Jumbo, and FHA (but not VA) mortgages.
 Those loans are available as both fixed-rate and ARMs.
 And again, like Quicken, they don’t offer secondary financing.